Indicated for: HIV-1 infection

 Therapy should be prescribed by a physician experienced in the management of HIV infection.
 Eachinjection should be administered by a healthcare professional.

-Following discontinuation of REKAMBYS in combination with cabotegravir injection, it isessential to adopt an alternative, fully suppressive antiretroviral regimen no later than onemonth after the last every 1 month injection of REKAMBYS or two months after the last every2 months injection of REKAMBYS (see section 4.4).
+Following discontinuation of REKAMBYS in combination with cabotegravir injection, it is essentialto adopt an alternative, fully suppressive antiretroviral regimen no later than one month after the lastevery 1 month injection, or two months after the last every 2 months injection (see section 4.4).

 The prescribing information for cabotegravir injection should be consulted for recommended dosing.

-PosologyREKAMBYS may be initiated with oral lead-in or without (direct to injection).
+PosologyREKAMBYS (rilpivirine injection) may be initiated with oral lead-in or without (direct to injection).

 Adults and adolescents (at least 12 years of age and weighing at least 35 kg)